Jubatian/rrpge-spec/specs/userlib/dlist.rst

 necessary before calling this.

-Setting Display list definition 1 for display is treated as a page flip, the flip hooks are called after it (work and display surfaces however are not exchanged).
+Setting Display list definition 1 for display is treated as a page flip, the flip hooks are called after it.
 Then the function waits for the end of the frame (unless already reached, using the frame rate limiter flag of the Display List Definition & Process flags register), sets display list clear controls by the provided value, finally transferring to us_dbus_getlist to process frame hooks and to return the work display list.

 The display list parameters are written out in the respective CPU RAM variables after the current mode flags (4 / 8 bit mode, double scan) are added